jashapiro/jashapiro.github.io/courses/biolB215f14/capture_recapture3.markdown

 {: .text-center}

-The likelihood of the data across a range of parameters is often used directly to estimate the true value of a paprameter.
+The likelihood of the data across a range of parameters is often used directly to estimate the true value of a parameter.
 To do this, you find the *maximum likelihood*, the value of the parameter that results in the largest likelihood value under your model.

 {: .question}
 Calculate the likelihood values for lizard population sizes between 200 and 100,000 individuals, using the capture-recapture data from class.
 Generate a plot of the population sizes and the corresponding likelihoods.